If you’re in the market for new floors that are beautiful, durable, and affordable, then you may want to learn more about bamboo flooring.

-Bamboo is often lumped into the hardwood category but it is actually a tall grass not a hardwood tree at all.
+Bamboo is often lumped into the hardwood category but it is actually tall grass not a hardwood tree at all.
 Bamboo is a sustainable plant that grows quite quickly (up to four feet per day) and regenerates quickly as well (in as little as 3-5 years) and that has made it an industry favorite as an environmentally friendly “wood” flooring.

-Another reason that bamboo is considered environmentally friendly is because the most common form of bamboo is self-propagating and does not require herbicides or pesticides to flourish.
+Another reason that bamboo is considered environmentally friendly is that the most common form of bamboo is self-propagating and does not require herbicides or pesticides to flourish.
 While typically found in Asia, it is becoming a more common crop around the world, with close to 1,000 various species thriving in myriad soils and climates.

 How Bamboo is Harvested

 Most hardwood trees take literal decades (30 – 100 years) to get to the point where they can be harvested.
-But bamboo, on the other hand, can be harvested in as little as three – six years.
+But bamboo, on the other hand, can be harvested in as little as three-six years.
 I think you’ll agree that’s quite a difference.
 Harvesting the bamboo does not damage the grass.
 On the contrary, much like the grass in your yard, the bamboo remains healthy and continues to grow and produce future crops.

 Once the Bamboo is Harvested

-Harvesting the bamboo is the easy part of the whole manufacturing process.
+Harvesting bamboo is the easy part of the whole manufacturing process.
 Transforming this grass into durable flooring is where the work really begins.